toml-lang/toml-test/README.md

 To test your encoder, the instructions are the same, except the input/output is reversed, and you'll need to run `toml-test -encoder your-encoder`.
+(You can install my TOML encoder with `go get github.com/BurntSushi/toml/cmd/toml-test-encoder`.)

 ### Interface of a decoder